huafengyu/AVVRV2045/index.md

 To support this project, an Autonomy Verification \& Validation workshop will be held on May 23, 2022 in Boeing' El Segundo site.
 The participants are not limited to our project team members, but a visitor's badge is required, and should be applied 2 weeks before the workshop.

 ### Time of the workshop:
-May 23, 1:00-5:30pm Pacific time
+May 23, 1:00-5:45pm Pacific time

 ### Venue and access requirement
-Boeing' El Segundo site
+Boeing El Segundo S30 Building
+1st Floor Tracy Center (PRS16105)
+Building S30 located adjacent to 915 North Selby St.
+El Segundo, CA 90245

 Visitor badge required (application 2 weeks before the workshop)

 ### Schedule of the workshop
-12:00 - 1:00pm Workshop preparation
+- 12:00 - 1:00pm Workshop preparation

-1:00 - 1:10pm Project introduction
+- 1:00 - 1:10pm Project introduction

-1:10 - 2:20pm Project report
+- 1:10 - 2:20pm Project report

-2:20 - 2:30pm  Break
+- 2:20 - 2:30pm  Break

-2:30 - 5:30pm Deep dive discussions
+- 2:30 - 5:45pm Deep dive discussions

-- 2:30 - 3:15pm Model-based engineering for autonomy V&V
+   - 2:30 - 3:15pm Model-Based Systems Engineering (MBSE) for AI/ML, Moderator: Mike Durling (GE Research)
-- 3:15 - 4:00pm Human autonomy interaction, and human factors
+   - 3:15 - 4:00pm Safety in Human-autonomy Interaction (HAI), Moderator: Chuchu Fan (MIT)
+   - 4:00 - 4:15pm Break
-- 4:00 - 4:45pm Autonomy for contingency planning
+   - 4:15 - 5:00pm Autonomy for Contingency Planning, Moderator: Ella Atkins (University of Michigan)
-- 4:45 - 5:30pm Standardization/regulations
+   - 5:00 - 5:45pm Certification Guidance for AI/ML, Moderator: Darren Cofer (Collins Aerospace)

+Details of the the deep dive discussions:
+- Model-Based Systems Engineering (MBSE) for AI/ML.
+In this session we will review application of Model Based Systems Engineering (MBSE) to develop and certify AI/ML for aerospace applications.
+The session will start with the motivation for and trend of MBSE adoption across the full product lifecycle in the aerospace domain.
+Next will be a discussion on how legacy model based tools and technology are being connected to support MBSE.
+The session will wrap up with a discussion on mapping of AI/ML use cases and tools into the MBSE process and toolchain.
+The session will highlight use cases, potential benefits and technology challenges associated with including AI/ML in an MBSE framework.
+- Safety in Human-autonomy Interaction (HAI).
+In this session, we will review different levels of explainability of algorithms for human-autonomy interaction, as well as potential methods of ensuring safety during HAI.
+The session will start with the discussion on the necessary information in HAI to enhance human understanding and human-autonomy team performance.
+Next will be a discussion on what techniques at different levels of the computation can be used to ensure HAI safety.
+The session will wrap up with a discussion on mapping these techniques and levels into the case studies and design processes we care about in this project.
+- Autonomy for Contingency Planning.
+Contingency management plays a critical role in Aerospace system safety.
+This session will begin with a brief overview of essential contingency management functions.
+We will overview contingency management functional requirements and present progress toward prognostics-informed decision systems.
+We will then discuss map-based emergency landing site selection and planning to improve safety for Advanced Air Mobility (AAM) operations expected to occur at low altitudes over and near densely populated regions.
+We will conclude with a discussion of verification and validation challenges associated with autonomy for contingency management.
+- Certification Guidance for AI/ML.
+In this session we will review emerging certification guidance for the AL/ML technologies that may be used in autonomous aircraft.
+We will start with the rationale and methods for detecting unintended behavior in airborne software as defined in current certification processes, and the challenges presented for AI/ML.
+EASA has initiated work to address these challenges, including a roadmap for the gradual certification and deployment of AI/ML technologies in applications with increasing levels of criticality.
+The SAE G34 / EUROCAE WG114 joint committee is moving forward to produce industry consensus certification guidance that is intended to address the challenges posed by AI/ML, enabling its use in increasingly autonomous aircraft.

 ### Workshop organizers

-Guillaume Brat (NASA)
+- Guillaume Brat (NASA)

-Huafeng Yu (Boeing)
+- Huafeng Yu (Boeing)

-Chad McFarland (Boeing)
+- Chad McFarland (Boeing)